Last Updated on 03/31/26 by Rose Palmer

 THE MIX – poolside bar for drinks of all types.

-The Salty Dog Grill – great spot to satisfy that burger-and-fries craving.
-Loved, loved, loved the North Carolina pulled pork sandwich.
+The Salty Dog Grill – a great spot to satisfy that burger-and-fries craving.

-Neptune’s Reef and Pool – big pool with two hot tubs in the middle of the ship with lots of lounge chairs for sunning and relaxing.
+Neptune’s Reef and Pool – a big pool with two hot tubs in the middle of the ship, with lots of lounge chairs for sunning and relaxing.

 Coffee and Cones – free soft serve ice cream any time of day and specialty coffees and teas for an extra charge.

 Calypso Reef and Pool – the second large pool located midship with two hot tubs and lots of lounge chairs.
-This pool is below the “Movies Under the Stars” screen and it is fun to sit in the hot tub or in the pool and watch a favorite movie or concert on the big screen.
+This pool was below the “Movies Under the Stars” screen, and it was fun to sit in the hot tub or in the pool and watch a favorite movie or concert on the big screen.

 Calypso Bar – outdoor poolside bar offering a variety of drinks.

-Horizon Terrace and Outriggers Bar – deck area around the Terrace Pool that can be accessed from the Café Caribe.
-This outdoor seating was hardly ever busy on my cruise.
+Horizon Terrace and Outriggers Bar – deck area around the Terrace Pool that could be accessed from the Horizon Court.
+This outdoor seating was usually not very busy on my cruises.

 Deck 16 – Sun

 Fitness area – The place to go to work off all the calories from all that good food.
-Walk for miles on a treadmill while looking out over the deep blue sea.
+I could walk for miles on a treadmill while looking out over the deep blue sea.

-Lotus Spa – Inside the large spa area you will find the beauty salon and spa treatment rooms.
-Additional facilities are also on deck 15.
+Lotus Spa – Inside the large spa area was the beauty salon and spa treatment rooms.
+Additional facilities were also on deck 15.

-Lotus Spa pool – this intimate pool and hot tub is open to the outside deck and can be used by anyone, not just those using the spa.
-It was never busy or crowded.
+Lotus Spa pool – this intimate pool and hot tub was open to the outside deck and could be used by anyone, not just those using the spa.
+It was usually not busy or crowded during my cruise.

 Midship: